Homeowners and Gardener Retail Purchasers

 - If you are thinking of dogwoods for a parking lot or near a highway, in general dogwoods appear to be fairly tolerant to air pollution.
 Kousa dogwoods seem to be even more tolerant, and we would expect the Rutgers hybrids to perform comparably.
 IN any case, we recommend you consult with a good garden center in your locale who can advise you on their experience and recommendations.

-- Mail order may be a good option, although the size of plants may be limited.
-While Rutgers can't provide recommendations, a cursory web search in January 2011 yielded the following sites: Eaton Farm and PennPride/DoLeaf.
+Mail order may be a good option, although the size of plants may be limited.
+While Rutgers can't provide recommendations, a cursory web search in 2014 yielded the following sites:

 U.S. Authorized Licensees